 I have been a console gamer since I was old enough to hold a controller.
 My first love was Dragon Warrior for the NES.
-In high schoool I saved my Taco Johns money and bought a playstation.
+In high school I saved my Taco John's money and bought a Playstation.
 I had years of fun.
-I have owned Atari Jaguar, N64, gamecube, Playstation 1,2,3,and 4.
-I went through four xbox 360s because, while I knew the system was crap, I loved the HALO games.
+I have owned Atari Jaguar, N64, Gamecube, Playstation 1,2,3,and 4.
+I went through four Xbox 360s because, while I knew the system was crap, I loved (and still love) the HALO games.
 I owned a few computers I those early days, but nothing custom, and none of them were powerful enough to play more than the most basic (or outdated) games.
 I had a little taste of "good" PC gaming when I slapped an 8400GS (or was it 8400GT?) into my Dell Pentium 4 PC, but that was as far as it went for a while.

 I used to think using a controller was the only way to play a game.
 Now I am usually more at home with a keyboard & mouse.
 And while I currently still own my PS3 and have even bought a PS4 and Xbox One (I like the Sony and Microsoft console exclusives) I currently do 90% of my gaming on my computer.

 The aged but still agile Phenom is long gone, donated to a friend's first gaming machine, and was replaced by an FX-8350 that had various graphics cards paired with it during the 5 years I owned it.
 From 2012 to April 2017, that FX-8350 and I had a lot of fun playing some of the best computer games to have ever been developed.

 But alas, all good things come to an end.
 The trusty old Piledriver CPU has been officially retired from my main rig, donated to my oldest son's computer and paired with my old R9 280 graphics card.
 I think it still has a few years of life left in it.